polterguy/polterguy.github.io/index.md

 as Magic.
 Each sub module in Magic has on average between 85-100% Unit Test coverage, ignoring some of the modules where unit testing cannot be performed.

-## Responsive

-All components generated will be highly responsive, allowing you to consume your generated apps from your favourite phone, tablet, or computer - Regardless of your device resolution.
-But don't believe us, try it out for yourself.
-Magic is free to use locally, and will only cost you a fee if you decide to deploy it unto a server.
-Magic also comes with [professional support](https://servergardens.com/) if you decide to use it commercially on your own server, if you need help with it somehow.

-> We realised there was a need for higher code quality, tightened security measures, and more automation in the enterprise software development space - So we released Magic to the public, allowing others to take advantage of the same quality improvements we could internally see within our own enterprise

-Thomas Hansen, CEO at Server Gardens

-## Our promise
+## License Terms

-* 10x productivity
-* 10x code quality
-* 10x security

-Although 95% of Magic's source code is Open Source, Magic will [cost you a fee](https://servergardens.com/buy/) of €49 for a single developer license.
+Although 95% of Magic's source code is Open Source, and licensed as MIT, Magic will [cost you a fee](https://servergardens.com/buy/) of €49 for a single developer license.
 This allows you to create and publish as many Magic applications as you please (no royalties).

 ## Quid Pro Quo initiative